When did you first start to participate in Obstacle Course Racing?

 I live by the philosophy of “you don’t stop moving when you grow old, you grow old when you stop moving”.
 I plan to keep moving to my max potential for as long as I possibly can, don’t have time to be getting old yet!What training, nutrition and recovery advice would you give to athletes and are you coaching anyone?

 No, I don’t coach anyone.
 The best athletes aren’t always the best coaches, and I don’t have the foundation or the knowledge to feel comfortable sharing with others from a professional stance yet.
 As far as advice?
 Listen to your body!
 No matter how you feel about it, good or bad- you can’t reach any goals or accomplish dreams without a well functioning body, so the more you keep sleep, eating, and drinking on track the more capable your body will be of achieving anything/everything!
-Quality over quantity, don’t get lost in the training and lose track of the goal- train the necessities, but train for something- and always keep pushing yourself to the next level!What does a week of training during the race season look like for Kris rugloski?
+Quality over quantity, don’t get lost in the training and lose track of the goal- train the necessities, but train for something- and always keep pushing yourself to the next level!What does a week of training during the race season look like for Kris Rugloski?

 My weeks can be pretty all over the place, but I like to try to run something every day- lots of slow, enjoyable miles, and 1-2 quality run workouts a week.
 I like to get 2-3 good functional fitness workouts in earlier in the week, and then just something fun like a hike towards the end of the week.
 Keeping some kind of a routine like this keeps me progressing, but also feeling ready for races on the weekends!What is your mindset during a race and preparing for another when you are doing two in one weekend?